 You can start now.

-The practice of creating a sacred space won't just provide a sense of calm throughout your college years [or any transition], but can evolve into a practice that spills into the other spaces you find yourself in, years and years from now.
+The practice of creating a sacred space won't just provide a sense of calm throughout the transitions in life, but can evolve into a practice that spills into the other spaces you find yourself in, years and years from now.
 What does your sacred space look like?
 Share it with us by tagging us with #rethinkchurch on twitter

 .
-May this fall greet you with the type of environment and space that you can call home.
+May the changes in life's seasons greet you with the type of environment and space that you can call home.